dandersondea/Google-Docs-Multiline-Editing/README.md

     1. The user's insert / delete request is sent to the server for processing.
     2. The server then updates the text of the element(s) contained in the selection.

-2. *For move line:*
+2. *For line shifting:*

-    1. The user's move line request is sent to the server for processing, at which point the server repeatedly swaps the element(s) in the selection with their neighbors in the desired direction.
+    1. The user's line shifting request is sent to the server for processing, at which point the server repeatedly swaps the element(s) in the selection with their neighbors in the desired direction.
         1. Currently only TEXT, PARAGRAPH, and LIST_ITEM elements are supported.
-    2. In the case when multiple move line requests are entered while one is being processed, the requests are debounced and batched on the client.
+    2. In the case when multiple line shifting requests are entered while one is being processed, the requests are debounced and batched on the client.
-        1. Once the running request succeeds, the batched requests are sent to the server as a single request to move the selected element(s) multiple steps at once.
+        1. Once the running request succeeds, the batched requests are sent to the server as a single request to shift the selected element(s) multiple steps at once.
     3. After swapping, the document's selection is reset to the new position of the initially-selected elements (or in the case of a cursor, to the original position within the target line).

 ### Limitations